Avikalp-Karrahe/Avikalp-Karrahe/README.md

 ## 💼 Professional Experience

 ### 🏢 The Coca-Cola Company (Practicum Project)
-**AI Engineer** | San Francisco, CA | Sept 2024 – Present
+**AI Engineer** | San Francisco, CA | Sept 2024 – Aug 2025
-- Developed an AI chatbot for Coca-Cola Freestyle dispensers to analyze performance metrics
+- As part of the MSBA, I developed an AI chatbot for Coca-Cola Freestyle dispensers to analyze performance metrics
-- Built predictive models to predict failures and implement proactive repairs, reducing machine downtime
+- Built a predictive model to predict failures, optimize and implement proactive repairs, reducing machine downtime
-- Enhanced performance tracking by developing scalable end-to-end data pipelines to reduce Mean Time to Resolution
+- Enhanced performance tracking by developing a scalable end-to-end data pipeline to reduce Mean Time to Resolution
-- Streamlined maintenance operations using Power BI for data-driven decision-making to minimize repair expenses
+- Streamlined maintenance operations, enabling data-driven decision-making using Power BI to minimize repair expenses

 ### 💻 Cognizant Technology Solutions
 **Data Engineer** | Chennai, India | May 2023 – May 2024
-- Built Pentaho pipeline processing customer and billing data with rule-based anomaly detection, reducing operational costs by $120K annually
+- Built a Pentaho pipeline to process customer and billing data, integrating a rule-based anomaly detection model, reducing operational costs by $120K annually.
+Created Tableau dashboards to visualize latency and SLA performance for leadership
-- Designed scalable ETL workflows migrating billing data from 7 sources into Gen 3 warehouse with data quality scoring models
+- Designed scalable ETL workflows to migrate billing data from 7 sources into a Gen 3 warehouse, using data quality scoring models for fallback routing, error triage, and adaptive pipeline retries based on historical failure rates and SLA sensitivity
-- Engineered automated feature pipelines using Python and SQL with time-series forecasting for 500K+ daily records
+- Engineered automated feature pipelines using Python and SQL, incorporating time-series forecasting models for anomaly detection and real-time reporting across 500K+ daily records, enabling proactive alerts and reducing manual triage efforts
-- Applied AGILE principles through development cycles using JIRA for tracking model updates and testing schedules
+- Applied AGILE principles through development cycles, using JIRA to track model updates, backlog, and testing schedules

-**Big Data Intern** | Bangalore, India | Oct 2022 – March 2023
+**Big Data Intern** | Chennai, India | Oct 2022 – March 2023
-- Built scalable ETL pipelines with AWS S3 and Redshift processing 200K+ supermarket transactions daily
+- Designed a scalable YouTube categorization system using Apache Spark and Hive, processing over 1M+ videos with end-to-end compliance.
+Implemented a distributed computing framework with Spark clusters, optimizing throughput by 300% across regions
-- Applied association rule mining (Apriori) to uncover product affinities, driving 5% revenue uplift
+- Engineered robust pipelines with Python, SQL, and SQOOP for seamless data migration, reducing regulatory violations by 85%
-- Conducted data profiling and anomaly detection using Isolation Forest, reducing inconsistent records by 30%
+- Deployed rule-based age-gating algorithms leveraging Spark and HDFS, enabling real-time filtering across 50+ global markets
-- Built stakeholder-facing Tableau dashboards integrating anomaly scores and model outputs
+- Designed Tableau dashboards analyzing demographic engagement patterns, boosting ad targeting efficiency by 40%

 ---